How statistics are calculated

 Adobe Experience Manager (AEM) has a decoupled.
 Modular architecture.
 Here is its architecture:

-• AEM Author and Publish tiers are deployed as a group of Docker containers, managed by a standard Container Orchestration Service.
-This containerisation, and the resulting fully dynamic nature of the system – with an actual pod count varying with activity (for content management) and traffic (for experience delivery) – is a new possible paradigm.
+AEM Author and Publish tiers are deployed as a group of Docker containers, managed by a standard Container Orchestration Service.
+This containerization, and the resulting fully dynamic nature of the system—with an actual pod count varying with activity (for content management) and traffic (for experience delivery)—is a new possible paradigm.
+This flexibility is particularly beneficial for executing marketing campaigns, as it allows for efficient scaling based on demand.
+AEM Author and Publish are implemented as a set of Docker containers, orchestrated by a standard Container Orchestration Service.
+This means we have an essentially completely dynamic system, with a varying number of pods (depending on actual activity—for content management—and actual traffic—for experience delivery).